Lester Lescay: Biography

 Spain.
 He won the bronze medal in the long jump at the 2025 European Athletics Indoor Championships with a jump of 8.12 metres, just one centimetre behind gold medal winner Bozhidar Sarâboyukov.
 He finished fourth with a jump of 8.06 metres at the Diamond League event at the 2025 Golden Gala in Rome on 6 June 2025.
 In September 2025, he competed at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing eighth overall.

+In August 2026, he placed tenth competing at the 2026 European Athletics Championships in Birmingham, England.

 Personal life

 He is the nephew of fellow athlete Mabel Gay.
 He got married in Spain after defecting from Cuba in 2022.